arahi7860/-css-grid-lesson/README.md

 Here are some of the terms we will need to understand when working with CSS Grid.

--   **Grid container** - An element that defines a grid-formatting context for its contents.
-(Parent)
+-   **Grid container** - An container element that defines a grid-formatting context for its contents.

--   **Grid item** - An element that participates in grid layout within a grid-formatting context.
-(Children)
+-   **Grid item** - Each child element of a grid container is a grid item

 -   **Grid track** - A continuous run between two adjacent grid lines.
 A grid row or column.